BartoszButrymSoftwareMill/user-activity-tracker/README.md

 - `GET /users` - List all users
 - `POST /users` - Create a new user
 - `PUT /users/:id` - Update a user
+- `PATCH /users/:id` - Update a user and an activity
 - `DELETE /users/:id` - Delete a user
 - `GET /activities` - List all activities
 - `POST /activities` - Create a new activity